11 October, 2012

 The ivy-covered building where lunch and dinner are served

-Speaking of lunch that was the first thing I wanted as it was around 1 in the afternoon.
+Speaking of lunch, that was the first thing I wanted as it was around 1 in the afternoon.
 So we left our bags and Tonya took no pictures of the room because, "Looks like a hotel," so off we went which thrilled me because this picture-taking stuff meant I waited outside with the luggage (usually) while she snapped away.
 This time none of that, so me stomach was all happiness it was about to get fed.

 Because it was a late lunch there were not too many people in the dining room which Tonya described as a display room you'd find in Ikea.
 Yes, she's very hard on things once living the high life and being reduced to . . . well Ikea ::::cough::::

 We were seated immediately and subject, yes subject as the wife put it, to non-stop live Celtic music.
 It was lively stuff I'll give them that, but it was constant.
 I thought something was up when after the first of a thousand songs was done, the applause was bordering on non-existent.
 Tonya was the only one who clapped like she liked the music after the first six songs, and then after that, she was in the polite applause group.
-I was too busy eating me delicious pulled pork on a pretzel roll to be able to put me hands together.
+I was too busy eating delicious pulled pork on a pretzel roll to be able to put my hands together.

-I think the trouble with this was, that it seemed like a Sunday music practise and it was loud.
+I think the trouble with this was, that it seemed like a Sunday music practise session and it was loud.
 You couldn't hear any chat for the volume let alone think about conversation.
-This be one of those rare times I think piped-in soft music would have been the thing.
+This was one of those rare times I think piped-in soft music would have been the thing.

 The Ikea-like bar and dining area - mobile phone shot so excuse the blur

 When lunch was over it was just US.
 Everyone else had finished and left.
 As we started our exit, I noticed a spittoon and realised this was for tip money for the musicians.
 Unfortunately, I had paid by credit card and had no change but American.
 I decided as soon as I could change some bills I'd be back and throw in a donation so the joy could continue.
 I felt terrible about walking passed the two of them without mentioning I'd be back, but it couldn't be helped, they were playing, and the wife wanted out and it was out we went.
 When I did go back the music was ended, the place empty and the spittoon gone.
-I was told they'd be back later so I'd get me chance.
+I was told they'd be back later so I'd get my chance.
 This left me thinking later we had reservations for dinner, and oh my God, if Tonya had to listen to this all over again, me head would be served on a platter to the music gods.

 Two-Man Band

 In the meantime, between lunch and dinner, we got our tickets for the whiskey tour.
 We were the only two and the tour started until about ten people showed up late.
 The interesting thing was the tour guide had told us quite a bit and we were about to move on when these late-comers appeared.
 He decided to give them an abbreviated version of what he already had expounded upon.
-There was one gent (who obviously likes his tours fully packed who said, "That's it?") who was ignored as we moved on!
+There was one gent (who obviously likes his tours fully packed and who said, "That's it?") who was ignored as we moved on!

-This tour talked more about Scotch than Canadian whiskey.
+This tour guide talked more about Scotch than Canadian whiskey.
 Weasil and Wolfie's fav Scottish iodine (Laphroaig) was touted as the peatiest flavoured of all Scotch and spoken of often.
 The tour was the shortest distillery tour we'd ever been on (and that same gent muttered, "You're telling us this is it?
 End of tour?"), so that gave us plenty of time to travel up the Cabot Trail to see the sights.
 As Tonya said, "Seen one distillery, seen em' all."

 A few shots of the distillery from the tour: